What is CPC?

 These are all from Google Ads, where the importance lies in the keywords used, as opposed to Facebook, which puts more emphasis on the target audience.

-This PPC ad for paint company BEHR uses the keyword “paint color” and has a CPC of $2.15.
-And since BEHR has a high ad rank and quality score, their ads can be found on the first page very near to the top, which helps ensure that they get the maximum exposure and number of clicks each month.
+Since Sherwin-Williams has a high ad rank and quality score, their ads run on the first page very near the top.
+This ensures they get the maximum exposure and number of clicks each month.

-According to SpyFu, this ad gets about 68,300 clicks every month, costing BEHR around $147,000 per month.
+According to SpyFu, this ad gets about 52,800 clicks every month, costing BEHR around $127,000 per month.

-2. SimpliSafe
+2. Simplisafe

 We also have to keep in mind the industry that it comes from, as home security tends to be a more expensive one compared to paint.

-It placed third on the search results list and had a CPC of $5.48 for a monthly total of 6,670 clicks and $36,600.
-It was searched for 27,100 times a month as well.
+Dollar Shave Club used the keyword “shave club” in this ad.
+It placed first on the search results list and had a CPC of $5.48 for a monthly total of 6,670 clicks and $36,600.
+It also had a search volume of 27,100 searches a month.

-Both industry type and keyword make a great deal of difference to the CPC and therefore, the cost of each campaign.
+Both industry type and keyword make a great deal of difference to the CPC and, therefore, the cost of each campaign.

 Wrapping Up What is CPC

-Now, that you understand the basics of PPC ad campaigns and how much they can cost you based on the CPC, it’s time to get out there and begin creating advertisements that work for you and your business.
+Now that you understand the basics of PPC ad campaigns and how much they can cost you based on the CPC, it’s time to get out there and begin creating advertisements that work for you and your business.

 There are a lot of options out there, and only you will be able to fully determine how beneficial they will be.